 Which diamond cut grade is right for me?

 For the best ideal cut look for the Ideal or Excellent Cut.
 For the best possible cut, look for the Ideal or Excellent Cut.
-Each higher cut diamond is hand-selected and cut to the most exacting standards.
+Each higher-cut diamond is hand-selected and cut to the most exacting standards.
 This guarantees one of the finest cuts available in the world.

 What are others offering?

-We offer from Ideal to Good Cut of loose diamonds, on the fact that every quality has its own price and value.
+We offer Ideal to Good Cut of loose diamonds, on the fact that every quality has its own price and value.

-How Cut Grade Affects Price?
+How Does Cut Grade Affect Price?

-Though extremely difficult to analyze and quantify, diamond cut has three primary effects on appearance: brilliance (the brightness created by the combination of all the white light reflections from the surface and the inside of a polished diamond), fire (the dispersion of light into the colors of the visible spectrum, seen as Glittering effect of lights), and scintillation (the flashes of light and dark, or sparkle, when a diamond or light source is moved).
+Though extremely difficult to analyze and quantify, the diamond cut has three primary effects on appearance: brilliance (the brightness created by the combination of all the white light reflections from the surface and the inside of a polished diamond), fire (the dispersion of light into the colors of the visible spectrum, seen as Glittering effect of lights), and scintillation (the flashes of light and dark, or sparkle, when a diamond or light source is moved).

 What is the best cut for a Diamond?